mason12504/forge-1.21-51.0.33-mdk/README.txt

 Villager trade code is in Src -> Main -> Java -> Net -> CarsonKing -> codingmod,
 with event-> ModEvents creating the trade events, and villager -> ModVillagers and ModVillagerTrades creating the villager occupation and a new trade type for non-randomly enchanted tools.

-All of our test cases, problems(with answers), and lesson plan are located in the GitHub in the folder Deliverables
+All of our test cases, problems(with answers), and lesson plan are located in the GitHub In Game:

-In Game:
 Open and launch Minecraft on the forge profile
 Once launched click on mods, then mods folder and drag our jar file into it